How to Create an Effective SharePoint Landing Page for Your Business (Expanded)

 - Populate the Page with Engaging Content

-- Leverage SharePoint Web Parts for Additional Features
+- Leverage SharePoint Web Parts For Additional Features

 - Optimize Navigation and Accessibility